Eligibility and Selection Criteria

 Letter of Recommendation

 All applicants will go through an anonymous screening process.
-Students will be selected from across Ontario to ensure representation from all provincial ridings.
 Please refer to the Legislative Assembly of Ontario Model Parliament Selection Rubric (PDF) for the assessment criteria.